Faculty & Staff

 Biography

 Dr. Mandy Jarriel received her PhD from the University of Georgia focusing on athletic training services and issues within the recreational setting.
-She received her MEd in Health Education and Promotion and her BS in Athletic Training from Georgia College.
+She received her MEd in Health Education and Promotion and her BS in Athletic Training from Georgia College & State University.
 Prior to her administrative position in SHHP, she served in both Program Director and Clinical Education Coordinator roles for the CAATE accredited athletic training program at Georgia College, being awarded outstanding teaching awards at both the college and university levels.
 Dr. Jarriel is active within the profession where she serves as a CAATE site visitor and has also served the profession through her role in chairing regional and state athletic training education committees and has previously lobbied nationally for the profession on Capitol Hill.
-She was selected as a 2019/2020 Georgia College Women's Leadership Faculty Fellow (WLFFP) and is currently serving as the (WLFFP) Co-Chair.
+She was selected as a 2019/2020 Georgia College & State University Women's Leadership Faculty Fellow (WLFFP) and is currently serving as the (WLFFP) Co-Chair.
 Her research agenda focuses on the use of standardized patients in athletic training education, interprofessional education in athletic training, and scholarship of teaching and learning within athletic training curriculum.

 Image